famoser/pdf-generator/README.md

   the PDF.
 - *Catalog* contains the logical structure of a PDF.
 It is capable of converting this logical structure into a structure using only streams and dictionaries (the first higher-level structures of a PDF).
 - *File* contains the structure of a PDF as it can be written to a file.
-It can setup the the file header/trailer/cross reference table given the body of the file (streams/dictionaries).
+It can setup the file header/trailer/cross reference table given the body of the file (streams/dictionaries).
 Lastly, it converts the body to tokens and then writes the content of the resulting file.